rxt1077/ssh-container/labs/nft.md

 root@IP_ADDRESS:~# nc -l -p 8888 -e /bin/sh &
 ```

-Now we will become more acquianted with using netfilter's tables.
+Now we will become more acquainted with using netfilter's tables.
 On the
 compromised server, run `nft list tables`.
 This command will show you all of the
 tables`.
 On your container there should only be one, *inet filter*.
 This table
 filters packets at layer 3 (inet).